copoppo/anagram-hw/README.md

 Questions
-1. How to change the if statements
+1. How to change the if statements (DONE)
-   - getLeastCommonIndex
+   - getLeastCommonIndex (DONE)
-2. How to change quicksort, MultiFieldCompare, getEndIndex and rootIndexEnd
+2. How to change quicksort, (DONE)
+ MultiFieldCompare, (DONE)
+ getEndIndex and rootIndexEnd (DONE)
    - naming

 3. Main method test output, do we need to assert equal or sort?
+(DONE)

-4. Wellformed and assert
+4. Wellformed and assert (DONE)

-5. Moving methods around classes
+5. Moving methods around classes (DONE0
    - anagram is too long